Why Retained Search Is Being Ditched by Businesses

 For that reason, many turn instead to a hybrid approach.
 This combines many of the familiar aspects of retained search while providing the speed, agility and outcome-focus of contingent search.

-The commercials work differently too, providing more skin-in-the-game on behalf of the recruitment firm while still providing a through process.
+The commercials work differently too, providing more skin-in-the-game on behalf of the recruitment firm while still providing a thorough process.
 For example, rather than the “a third, a third, a third’ fee structure that is most common with retained search, the hybrid approach charges for outcomes.
 A portion of the fees is for delivery of a shortlist of interested and engaged candidates.
 The majority, however, is for successful placement and onboarding.

 This provides a more familiar process.
-It has “hard” deliverable deliverables while still allowing for a more dynamic and tailored approach to the search’s delivery, with the majority of the fees riding on a successful outcome.
+It has “hard” deliverables while still allowing for a more dynamic and tailored approach to the search’s delivery, with the majority of the fees riding on a successful outcome.

 The Cost of Retained Search